Egypt, Jordan, Israel & The Palestinian Territories – it’s a holy land trifecta!

 Sites can get congested during peak travel periods with coaches of large pilgrim groups.
 We do our best to plan our visits around these times but sometimes it is unavoidable.
 There may be delays, queue's and private services that prevent us from entering the site.
 Your trip leader will manage this as best as they can on the day.

-With the exception of a one day pass to Petra (included) and Masada, entrance fees are not included.
-You pay these as you go along.
+1. With the exception of a one day pass to Petra (included), some entrance fees are not included.
+If you wish to take part in these activities, you pay these fees as you go along.

-Following recent safety incidents we recommend that you check your government's advice for their latest information on travelling in Egypt and Israel (particularly within the West Bank) before your departure and ensure that your travel insurance covers you for all areas of your itinerary.
-We have links to prominent government travel advisories and regular updates on issues affecting this trip on our Travel Alerts page -
+7. Following recent safety incidents we recommend that you check your government's advice for their latest information on travelling in Egypt and in Israel; particularly within the West Bank before your departure and ensure that your travel insurance covers you for all areas of your itinerary.
+We have links to prominent government travel advisories and regular updates on issues affecting this trip on our Travel Alerts page: https://www.intrepidtravel.com/au/travel-alerts